BrandonQ3/Elk-Stack-Project-1/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because...
 What is the main advantage of automating configuration with Ansible?
-Automation for tasks that can be time consuming and tedious and its open source tool
+Automation for tasks that can be time consuming and tedious and its open source tool.
+It also deploy to multiple servers using a single playbook.

 The playbook implements the following tasks:
 - Install docker.io